yeastrc/proxl-web-app/docs/install/intro.rst

 ProXL should work equally well on any operating system for which MySQL and Java are available (MS Windows, Apple OS X, or Linux).
-Other servlet containers and database server software may work as well, though this documentation assumes that the above are being used.
+Other servlet containers and database server software may work as well, though these have not been tested.

-Please refer to the respective websites for more information about MySQL, Java, or Apache Tomcat installation.
+After Apache Tomcat is installed, you will need to download and install the MySQL JDBC driver.
+This is available free of charge from the

-You may need to download and install the MySQL JDBC driver.
-This is available from the `MySQL Connector/J <http://dev.mysql.com/downloads/connector/j/>`_ website.
-To install, copy the downloaded jar file into ``$CATALINA_HOME/lib`` directory on the server on which Apache Tomcat is installed (e.g. /usr/local/apache-tomcat-7.0.65/lib) and restart Tomcat.
+`MySQL Connector/J <http://dev.mysql.com/downloads/connector/j/>`_ website.
+To install, copy the downloaded jar file into lib directory of Apache Tomcat  (e.g. /usr/local/apache-tomcat-7.0.65/lib) and restart Tomcat.

 2. Set up the proxl database
 ==========================================================